Global derivation of a Boussinesq-Navier-Stokes type system from fluid-kinetic equations: Estimates and decay of the Brinkman force

 \subsection{Polynomial decay estimates of the Brinkman force in $\Ld^p_t \Ld^p_x$}

 We aim at deriving uniform in time estimates in $\Ld^p_t \Ld^p_x$ for some weighted in time version of the Brinkman force (namely, of the form $(1+t)^k F_\eps$).
 Thanks to Corollary \ref{coro:FpointL2}, we are now in position to use the polynomial decay in time of $u_\eps$ provided by Theorem \ref{cond:decay}.
 We state a series of lemmas based on the decomposition of Lemma \ref{Split-F2}.
-The strategy of proofs are mainly inspired by the one performed in Subsection \ref{Subsect:FpointL2}, with an additional integration in time here. \begin{lemme} Let $T \in (T_0,t^{\star}_\eps)$ and $r \in [2,\infty)$.
-For any $k,k_1,k_2 \geq 0$ satisfying $k_1>k$ and $k_2>k+\frac{1}{r}$, we have